fmbenhassine/gossed/README.md

 This is the simplest example of how to use `gossed`.
 It's not really useful, but just to help you understand how it works.

-Let see some other useful examples.
+Let's see some other useful examples.

 ### Create a real time system monitoring dashboard